oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

    style guide makes reviewing code easier for us, and hence your new feature can be merged faster.
 3. Let us know what you are working on:
-   - You can open a draft pull request on github right at the beginning of your work.
+   - You can open a draft pull request on GitHub right at the beginning of your work.
    - Feel free to contact us on [Slack](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).